 2012: Another Ryder Cup victory, a top-ten finish at the Masters and a best-ever tie for third at the PGA Championship.
 Rose also won WGC Cadillac Championship and the Turkish Airlines World Finals - also rising to number four in the world.

-2013: The consitantsy that Rose had started to develop over the last couple of years continued to build in 2013, which was reflected in his world ranking continuing to be in the top five and peaking at three.
+2013: The consistent play that Rose had started to develop over the last couple of years continued to build in 2013, which was reflected in his ranking in the world’s top five, peaking at three.
 Six top ten finishes, including two second places, as well as that elusive first major at the US Open in the middle of June has also placed him at number one in the Race to Dubai.Reuse content